This will be 'latest news' heading

 Request a call back

 We understand it’s not always affordable to have a dog walker.
-Also, if you’re self isolating and are not out on your usual walks, here is some advice from the RSPCA on how else you can keep your pooches happy
+Also, if you’re self isolating or shielding and are not out on your usual walks, here is some advice from the RSPCA on how else you can keep your pooches happy

 Tips for keeping dogs happy without walks: